What

 do I do about a psychotherapist who passed me on to another psychotherapist

-because he felt he didnt have the experience to help me (after seven
+because he believed he didnt have the experience to help me (after seven

 and he still calls.
 I had contacted his supervisor for help and he not only